US VisaUnited States

 U.S. visa photo 2x2

-Open this page when you need the U.S. visa photo 2x2 route, not a different 2×2 in page.
+Open this page when you need the U.S. visa photo 2x2 profile, not just another 2×2 in page.
 This preset can support both print and digital use when it matches the submission path.

 Photo size2×2 in